bsundem/Heimdall/README.md

 - Support for synchronous and asynchronous events
 - Event prioritization and filtering
 - Error handling for event processors
+- Implementation using PyPubSub or RxPy for reactive programming patterns

 ### 3.3 Plugin Manager
 Manages the discovery, loading, and lifecycle of plugins: